Need help? Call: 888.810.RMED

 Your costs will change.

-Keep in mind that some parts of Medicare (Part B and Part D premiums) can be adjusted based on income, but this only applies to a small handful of individuals.
-Additionally, you cannot add dependents to Medicare coverage.
+It’s important to know that you cannot add dependents to Medicare coverage.
 You may need to make accommodations for your spouse’s insurance.
 Our local advisors will consider all these factors as we assess the right Medicare plan for your needs.
 We also offer individual health insurance plan options for your spouse to consider.

 Some benefits may carry over.

-To smoothen the transition from employer coverage to Medicare, some benefits of your current plan may remain after you switch.
+To smooth the transition from employer coverage to Medicare, some benefits of your current plan may remain after you switch.
 One example is your health savings account (HSA).
 You can use your existing HSA funds to pay for qualified Medicare expenses.

 It’s important to note that if you apply for Medicare before your 65th birthday month, you can continue to contribute to your HSA through your employer until the day prior to your Medicare effective date.
 However, if you sign up for Medicare after turning 65, your Medicare Part A coverage will be retroactive for up to six months.
 In this case, you should plan to stop contributing to your HSA up to six months prior to signing up for Medicare because you could face penalties if you continue to contribute.
 Keep in mind that your annual HSA contribution limit will be prorated by the number of months you are eligible – the number of months you do not have Medicare Part A or Part B in that calendar year.